-For Kemble Welch it is "the glowing feeling when I the expense of the larger picture, rather the issues of am working on a design and everything falls into place as though conforming to some mysterious mathematical formula and I know it works.
-The other time is when the clients are really happy with the finished building and I feel I've played a positive part in the ebb and flow of
+For Kemble Welch it is "the glowing feeling when I am working on a design and everything falls into place as though conforming to some mysterious mathematical formula and I know it works.
+The other time is when the clients are really happy with the finished building and I feel I've played a positive part in the ebb and flow of their lives."

-Jowett says: "The best and worst thing about being an architect for me is that my main interest is also my approaching architecture and we experience it everywhere.
+Jowett says: "The best and worst thing about being an architect for me is that my main interest is also my job.
+It's great as there are so many different ways of approaching architecture and we experience it everywhere.
 It can get claustrophobic and daunting when you see it as a never-ending learning process."